Looking for an expert guide on princess cut diamonds?

 Which sparkles more?

-Even though both diamond shapes are brilliant cuts, a round brilliant center diamond will have more sparkle.
+When it comes down to princess vs round cut, even though both diamond shapes are brilliant cuts, a round brilliant center diamond will have more sparkle.
 This is because diamond cutters have the exact symmetry down to create a round diamond that exudes top tier brilliance.

 While there isn't a GIA officially recognized ideal cut for princess diamonds, you can still obtain a top tier princess diamond that is comparable to the round.